braskoo/secureProgramming/README.md

 # secureProgramming
-Private message\n
+Private message:
 The message should be encrypted by using a hash function (probably SHA-256?), the sender should be able to proof that they are legit with their key.

-Public message
+Public message:
 The message should also be encrypted by using a hash function (probably SHA-256?), so that mallory can not leak any data of the chat.
 The sender should be able to proof they are legit with their key.

-Register command
+Register command:
 The username and password both should be encrypted by using a hash function (probably SHA-256?).

-Login command
+Login command:
 The username and password both should be encrypted by using a hash function (probably SHA-256?).

 Key distribution: